-Here’s the finished product, hanging in our ornamental pear tree near Sarah’s birdhouse.
+Here’s the finished product, hanging in our ornamental pear tree near Ashar’s birdhouse.

 Can’t wait to see some prettily-colored nests in our yard!

-On another topic altogether, I mentioned yesterday that one of the events Sarah put on our timeline was the first recorded Viking raid in 787.
+On another topic altogether, I mentioned yesterday that one of the events Ashar put on our timeline was the first recorded Viking raid in 787.
 Kind of an odd thing to include, right?

 Well, not really.
-Sarah got the idea from a project she worked on with Chris.
-We’re not even sure where this interest started, but Sarah has a figurine of a little Viking named Olaf, which came from Chris’ mom, and she wanted to draw a Viking ship to make him feel at home.
+Ashar got the idea from a project she worked on with Chris.
+We’re not even sure where this interest started, but Ashar has a figurine of a little Viking named Olaf, which came from Chris’ mom, and she wanted to draw a Viking ship to make him feel at home.
 So here’s what she worked with my mom and me to create:

 So they took another poster-sized sheet of paper, the same as the one the ship is on, and came up with everything from a “List of Viking Names” to “Viking Food” to “Viking Facts.”

 Ashar loved “Gorm the Sleepy” as a name for a Viking.
 It’s pretty close to “Mom the Sleepy,” so I can approve.
 They learned how Sigurd Snake-in-the-Eye got his name (from a birthmark around one of his eyes) and even what religious beliefs the Norsemen had.